ACV facts & figures

 It happens at some point to every dealer, even the best.
 Despite analyzing the market data, using the latest technology and incentivizing salespeople to move aged inventory, you just can’t move a unit.
 Or maybe you accepted a trade-in that doesn’t meet your inventory mix.
 Or you took a high-mileage trade-in in order to make a retail deal.

-Why is wholesale a better way to sell cars?
+Why is wholesale a better way to sell used cars?

 Wholesalers buy vehicles at auction or from dealers that are having trouble retailing.
 They then turn around and sell the vehicle for a significant profit.

 Wholesaling trade-ins is often seen as a necessary evil for managing inventory by moving aged units so they aren’t tying up funds.
 How cars are sold wholesale is nothing like retail sales.
 The goal is to get the unit off your lot as quickly as possible and minimize the loss.
 That used to mean calling up wholesalers to see what they’d offer or taking vehicles to a physical auction.
 Often, those limited options were neither efficient nor cost effective.
 Additionally, you might have to offer a bundle of inventory to get rid of unwanted vehicles, leading to lengthy, time-consuming negotiations.

 Fortunately for today’s dealerships, online channels are making it much easier to wholesale used vehicles and turn a bigger profit.

 What is a used car’s wholesale value and how is it determined?

 A car’s wholesale price or value can mean several things, but in this context it means the price a dealer would pay to purchase a vehicle from the manufacturer or an auction.
 This is a measurement that translates into a dealer’s cost—the pre-sale total investment in a particular car.
 The difference between the seller's asking price and the seller’s cost is the profit margin.
 In some instances this profit margin can be higher than what it would be for a new car.